 📌 33210 Preignac

-10) Château du Grand Mouëys: the most secret of them all
+10) Château du Grand Mouëys: the most secret of all

 This is THE place for wine enthusiasts.
-The château was originally a Gallo-Roman villa, before becoming an essential stopover on the famous pilgrimage route to Santiago de Compostela in the 19th century.
-Legend has it that a treasure is still buried here, as the property once belonged to the Templar order..
+This château was originally a Gallo-Roman villa, before becoming an essential stopover on the famous Camino de Santiago de Compostela in the 19th century.
+Legend has it that a treasure is still buried here, as the property once belonged to the Templar order…

 📌 242 Le Grand-Moueys N, 33550 Capian